Exposure Response Plan for the Laboratory Handling of S. pneumoniae

 Before an Exposure Incident Occurs:

 There are two different vaccines; one mainly for adults and one only for children.
-The adult vaccine has been available for many years and is known as the pneumococcal polysaccharide vaccine.
+The adult vaccine has been available for many years and is known as the pneumococcal polysaccharide vaccine (PPSV23).
 The Occupation Healthcare Provider may wish to know specific information on the strain’s capsule in order to determine the risk/benefit ratio.
 There is little benefit if a non-encapsulated Strep pneumo strain is used.
 It is also useful to know if you have been previously vaccinated as systemic reactions are possible with a second dose.
+If a second dose is given, it should be 5 years after the first dose.

 After an Exposure Incident Occurs: Immediate Action by Route of Exposure